0838282136

 Three Ireland / Movember Ireland / 3 Fe Coffee / Dawn Fitzgerald Atelier / Thinkhouse PR / WHPR /

-Bodytonic music / The Lir Academy / Sure / Cara magazine /Business Post/ Trendi magazine / Barzuk records / Innocent smoothies /
+Bodytonic music / The Lir Academy / Sure / Aer Lingus /Business Post/ Trendi magazine / Barzuk records / Innocent smoothies /

 Bacardi / Pernod Ricard / RTE / Dublin Fringe Festival / Sony music / All Bar None / Weirs & Sons / Sure / Roads group

 JP Keating is an Irish Documentary and Commercial Photographer who works both in the studio and on location internationally.
 He started taking photographs at an early age with his grandmothers’s point-and-shoot camera.
 Initially, he began with portraits of his family and friends and documenting his life but then in his early 20’s a love for documentary and street photography developed.
-While studying fashion design in college, he began photographing fellow students’ collections and these images started appearing in both national and international publications such as ID magazine, Trendi and Image magazine.
+While studying fashion design in college and working for the haute couture designer Ali Malek, he began photographing fellow students’ collections.
+These images started appearing in both national and international publications such as ID magazine, Trendi and Image magazine.

 Soon after this, he found himself shooting editorials for publications such as the Sunday Times Style magazine, The Sunday Business Post, Social and Personal magazine and Irish Tatler.